Tudy53/Python-Lexer/README.md

  The project consists in the implementation of a lexer in python.
  Project
 The project consists in the implementation of a lexer in python.

-What is a lexer?
+# What is a lexer?
 A lexer is a program that divides a string of characters into substrings called lexemes, each of which is classified as a token, based on a specification.

-Care este input-ul unui lexer?
+# Which is the input of a Lexer?
 The lexer initially receives a specification of the form:
 TOKEN1 : REGEX1;
 TOKEN2 : REGEX2;
 TOKEN3 : REGEX3;

 ...
 where each TOKENi is a name given to a token, and REGEXi is a regex describing lexemes that can be classified as that token.
 You can think of this specification as a configuration file, which describes how the lexer will work on various text files.
 The actual input of a lexer is a text that will be divided into lexemes using regular expressions.
 In future courses you will learn more details about how lexers work and how they are implemented.

-Which is the output of a lexer?
+# Which is the output of a lexer?

 The lexer outputs a list of the form: [(lexema1, TOKEN_LEXEMA_1), (lexema2, TOKEN_LEXEMA_2), …], where TOKEN_LEXEMA_N is the name of the token associated with lexeme n, based on the specification.

-Stage 1
+# Stage 1
 Due to the difficulty of working directly with regexes to verify the belonging of a word in the language, real lexers go through several intermediate stages before starting the analysis of the text.
 These steps build a DFA based on the regex.
 Stage 1 of the project consists of converting NFA into DFA (using the Subset Construction Algorithm presented in the course) The theme will be implemented in Python, and the skeleton offers you a pattern for implementing the necessary functionalities.
 Structure
-Class DFA
+# Class DFA
  A DFA will be described by the following fields:
 S - the alphabet of the language, represented as a set of strings K - states of the automaton, represented as a set of __STATE__ q0 - the initial state of the automaton